kyleschuma/to-png/README.md

 # to-png
-An easy way of creating PNG image from given DOM element.
+An easy way to create PNG image from given DOM element.

 ## Usage